Trump’s New ‘Volunteer’ Lawyer Specializes in Election B.S.

 Reached on Monday afternoon, the firm’s spokesman, Dan Farrell, said they didn’t “have more to share beyond” that official statement at this time.

-Before Sunday’s call Mitchell’s public involvement was mostly as an advocate in Trump-friendly media.
-She made two appearances on Fox Business with Maria Bartoromo to complain about (unsubstantiated) allegations of voter fraud after the election, on Nov 10.
-“I've been in Georgia since the middle of the night” she mentioned offhand and said “I hope to be talking to Mayor Giuliani today about what we're seeing in Georgia.”
+Before Sunday’s call, Mitchell’s public involvement was mostly as an advocate in Trump-friendly media.
+She made two appearances on Fox Business with Maria Bartiromo to complain about (unsubstantiated) allegations of voter fraud after the election, on Nov.
+10. “I've been in Georgia since the middle of the night” she mentioned offhand and said, “I hope to be talking to Mayor Giuliani today about what we're seeing in Georgia.”

 Over the years, Mitchell earned a reputation as a top-tier campaign finance lawyer for conservative candidates and activist groups with legal problems before the IRS and Federal Election Commission.